-Hard Seltzer, Hard Tea and Hard Juice conquer the market with a new concept and flavours.
-How the "hard" versions of aroma water, tea, juice and fruit wine make sales in this niche segment.
+Hard Seltzer, Hard Tea and Hard Juice conquer the market with a new concept and exciting flavours.
+Find more about how the "hard" versions of aroma water, tea, juice and fruit wine make sales in the niche segment.

-A mineral water drink with fruit flavour and about five percent alcohol is currently conquering the American market: In contrast to Alcopops, Hard Seltzer doesn´t contain distilled alcohol like rum or vodka, but alcohol from fermented sugar.
+The mineral water drink with fruit flavour and a maximum of five percent alcohol by volume continues to conquer the American market on a large scale: In its original composition, Hard Seltzer, unlike alcopops, doesn´t contain distilled alcohol like rum or vodka, but alcohol from fermented sugar.
 “Seltzer” stands for sparkling water and “Hard” means that it contains alcohol.

-Hard Seltzer is sold like beer in cans, contains little alcohol and calories and combines the new lifestyle values of wellness and mindfulness with the need of modern consumers for new, aromatic taste experiences in a slightly alcoholic Ready to drink beverage.
-With the sparkling water, which scores with low alcohol, a low sugar content and a full fruit taste, influencers literally cut a fine figure on social media.
+Hard Seltzer is mostly sold in cans, contains little alcohol and calories and combines the new lifestyle values of mindfulness with the need of modern consumers for new, aromatic taste experiences in a tangy alcoholic ready to drink beverage.

-Hard Seltzer still has a small market share compared to other alcoholic beverages, but Mintel analyzed how well the sparkling water containing alcohol resonates with the consumers' need for more natural ingredients, fewer calories and less alcohol.
-35 percent of US consumers say they choose the healthiest version of the alcoholic beverage, while 33 percent want more information about the ingredients and 32 percent prefer the non-alcoholic alternatives.
+While Hard Seltzer still holds a small market share compared to other alcoholic beverages, Mintel analysed how well the alcoholic sparkling water resonates with consumers' need for more natural ingredients, fewer calories and less alcohol.
+35 percent of US consumers say they choose the healthiest version of the alcoholic drink, while 33 percent inform themselves about the ingredients and 32 percent prefer the non-alcoholic alternatives.

-Especially those under the age of 45 are careful to take care about their health when drinking alcoholic beverages.
+Especially those under 45 years of age are careful to take their health into account when drinking alcoholic beverages.

-According to Mintel surveys, people who drink Hard Seltzer are generally more tend to consume Ready To Drink beverages.
-Accordingly, the light trend drink also helped to push the Ready To Drink segment forward again after a decline in sales.
-For Ready To Drink beverages, it is important to reduce sugar and calories in general: Hard Seltzer is therefore perfect for this demand!
+According to Mintel research, people who drink Hard Seltzer are generally more inclined to consume ready to drink beverages.
+This means the trend drink has also contributed to pushing the ready to drink segment forward again after a decline in sales.
+For ready to drink beverages, it is important to reduce sugar and calories in general: Hard Seltzer is just right for this demand!

 Source: Alcoholic Beverage Drinking Occations, US, September 2019, Mintel

-Because of the mega trend health, the tea industry is also booming - and because iced tea has been a popular summer drink for decades, it was only a matter of time before the refreshing drink came on the market as a "hard" version with alcohol.
-In winter, people have always been used to drinking tea with alcohol, for example black tea with rum or the “Jaga-Tea” traditionally drunk in ski huts.
+The megatrend health is also finding its way into the tea industry - iced tea has been a popular summer drink for decades, so it was only a matter of time before the soft drink came onto the market as a "hard" version with alcohol.
+In winter, people have always been used to drinking tea with alcohol, for example black tea with rum or the “Jagatee” traditionally drunk in ski huts.

 Hard tea is now available in many varieties, such as fruit tea, kombucha or green tea.
-Hard tea products are often also sold as Ready to Drink Cocktails - so tea is simply an ingredient in a ready-mixed cocktail in a can.
+Hard tea products are also often sold as ready to drink cocktails - so tea is simply an ingredient in a ready mixed cocktail from a can.

-Long drinks can also easily become “hard juices” through the mix of more fruit juice and less alcohol: Take orange juice and simply add a dash of vodka or fermented alcohol instead of letting the amount of alcohol dominate.
-It is conceivable that there will be more hard juices in all possible flavours on the beverage shelves soon.
+Long drinks can also easily become “hard juices” by mixing more fruit juice and less alcohol: Take orange juice and simply add a dash of vodka or fermentation alcohol instead of letting the amount of alcohol dominate.
+It is conceivable that there will soon be more “hard juices” in all possible flavours on the drinks shelves.

-Light alcoholic beverages are the trend and they are becoming more and more fruity.
-Hard Seltzer is booming in the USA and is almost being marketed as “soda with alcohol and fruit flavour” or nearly as a wellness drink.
-Tea is also increasingly found as the basis for alcoholic Ready To Drink beverage variants.
-With the trend “Sense of the Intense”, products with extraordinary taste experiences are particularly popular for consumers!
+Reduced alcohol beverages are in trend, and they're getting more fruity.
+Hard Seltzer is booming in the USA and is being market as “soda with alcohol and fruit flavour” almost as a wellness drink.
+Tea is also increasingly being used as the basis for alcoholic ready to drink beverages.
+With the trend “Taste Experiences”, in addition to established flavours, especially products with extraordinary taste experiences are now well received by consumers!